nasa/astrobot/README.md

 We need tests!
 Please see contributing section below.

 ## Deployment
+Deployment will involve this code as well as getting or setting configuration or tokens from <a href="https://slack.com/">Slack</a> or <a href="https://discordapp.com/">Discord</a>, <a href="https://api.nasa.gov/">NASA API key</a>, and <a href="https://www.heroku.com/">Heroku</a>.
 <text goes here>

 ## Built With
 <text goes here>

 ## Contributing
 <text goes here>
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+Please read CONTRIBUTING.md <need to create one> for details on our code of conduct, and the process for submitting pull requests to us.
 That fact that the code is for both DISCORD and SLACK is a result of contributors outside of NASA who adapted the code to work with DISCORD.
 We welcome contributions!

 ## Versioning
 We use SemVer for versioning.
 For the versions available, see the tags on this repository.